 SEO traffic is targeted

-One of the most valuable benefits from SEO is the quality of traffic.
+One of the most valuable benefits of SEO is the quality of traffic.
 A user searching something on Google (or any other search engine), is more likely to convert than a user clicking an ad or a link through their Facebook timeline.

 I’m not saying that traffic from PPC or Facebook does not convert, it does, but it is a fact that SEO traffic is targeted and this means higher conversion rates at a lower cost.